 Start your SWOT analysis by creating 4 boxes on a blank document: one for your strengths, weaknesses, opportunities, and threats in relation to the opportunity of interest (see the sample below for help).

-Research an opportunity on BTT Gateway, AccessUT, or other sites and review the position's description and essential responsibilities.
+Research an opportunity on BTT Gateway, HireUTexas, or Indeed and review the position's description and essential responsibilities.
 Consider your ability to perform each task and to meet the employer's requirements.
 Review your SWOT Analysis for points of emphasis and areas to consider when drafting your cover letter or preparing for your interview.

 Sample SWOT Analysis